Industry Platform

-Biocompatible, sterilization-tolerant cable assemblies for patient monitoring, imaging micro-coax, surgical instruments and lab equipment — built to USP Class VI / ISO 10993 materials and IPC/WHMA-A-620 Class 3 workmanship, with an ISO 13485-ready supply chain.
+Biocompatible, sterilization-tolerant cable assemblies for patient monitoring, imaging micro-coax, surgical instruments and lab equipment — built to USP Class VI / ISO 10993 materials and IPC/WHMA-A-620 Class 3 workmanship, under ISO 13485-certified medical wire harness production.

 What makes a medical wire harness different